How to Write a Business Blog

 So, what are some examples of “new” happenings that are worthy of sharing on your website’s blog?
 Here are just a few:

 - New hires!
 Did you just hire a new sous chef, customer service associate, sales representative, hostess, bartender, event planner… Let everyone know in a blog post that describes what they’ll be doing, their past experience in the field, and a photo.
 Your regular customers will enjoy learning about your new employees and an interview story can be shared by a new hired with their friends and family – possibly drawing them in visit your business.

 - New photos!
-Having a smartphone makes is easy to snap photos and share on your blog.
+Having a smartphone makes it easy to snap photos and share them on your blog.
 Did you install a new display in your store’s window?
 Take a photo!
-Have a group of “regulars’ that come to happy hour, lunch or dinner?
+Have a group of “regulars’ that come to happy hour, lunch, or dinner?
 Take a photo!
 Did you create something for an event or finalize a big contract?
 Take a photo!
 Just be sure to remember these few quick rules when using photos:

-- Funny and interesting things: Not everything you blog able needs to be specifically about what is going on with your business.
+- Funny and interesting things: Not everything you blog needs to be specifically about what is going on with your business.
 Just as with Twitter we recommend following the rule of 80/20, limiting your sales-y content to 20% of your posts, the same applies when blogging.
-Watch for interesting news articles, images or videos that are relevant to your services and products, and blog about them.
+Watch for interesting news articles, images, or videos that are relevant to your services and products, and blog about them.
 A salon, for example, might write blog posts each month on the “hair trends of the month.”
 A doctor’s office can share recently published studies that are relevant to their patients’ health.
-A retail store which caters to families and children might watch YouTube for cute videos of little kids doing funny things that can be embeded into blogs.
-These kind of posts are interesting and engaging, and are what will really hook your customers in.
+A retail store that caters to families and children might watch YouTube for cute videos of little kids doing funny things that can be embedded into blogs.
+These kinds of posts are interesting and engaging and are what will really hook your customers in.